Research and Education

 To help with the workload and identification process, guidelines and templates will be provided to those who are willing to help locate, identify, catalog and index materials residing in their own organizations, institutions, personal papers, archives or libraries.
 In time, the Glossary will be expanded to include additional terms and organizations associated with the PA profession with links to more detailed historic, online information and illustrations.
-Refer to the Thesaurus for themes, keywords and people mentioned on this website.

 We are very interested in publishing articles that stimulate interest and motivate others to contribute similar materials.
 There is a vast amount of material residing in institutional and individual files that will be lost if corrective action is not taken soon.
 Please Contact Us if you know of material that should be included.
 Electronic reproductions are accepted and encouraged.